quantom-collab/tiktaalik/README.md

-NLO evolution is turned off by default, and can be activated using the kwarg `nlo=True` when initializing the evolution matrices, fetching the kernel matrices, or initializing an evolver class object.
+NLO evolution is turned off by default, and can be activated using the kwarg `nlo=True` when initializing the evolution matrices, fetching the kernel matrices, or evolving with an Evolver class object.
 Please see `examples.py` for examples of how to use NLO evolution.

 tiktaalik now permits two kinds of spacing for the x grid: